Stuycs-K/finalproject-10-turkedjiev-adrian-mancini-helen/DEVLOG-Helen.md

 - made function mathParse so wouldn't need to repeat code
 - using list indices to do recursive call, need to test if dictionary gets correctly printed
 - missing mod function.. any others?

+### 2025-05-30 - implementing all types in dictionary
+- used same recursive logic to find parts of a line that need to be parsed again for other commands
+- implemented LOLCODE parsing for variable assign, variable instantiate, print commands
+- also added mod to math